Teenage voices from inside Ukraine's war

-Having read these quotes...it made us try harder to appreciate the small things in life, that's for sure.
-So today, no matter what you're up to, enjoy your day and enjoy the simple things, even if this is just a walk around the block, because young people in Ukraine would LOVE to enjoy that.
+So today, no matter what you're up to, enjoy your day and enjoy the simple things, even if this is just a walk around the block, because young people in Ukraine would love to be able to enjoy that.

 A 15-year old on life in Mariupol

 A recent article in The Guardian told the story of Yegor, who is 15 years old.
 Yegor lived in the Ukrainian city of Mariupol, which has been one of the worst affected cities in the war, with Russian shells and bombs almost destroying the entire city.
 Yegor moved into the city to be closer to his grandparents.

 "On 2 March we lost electricity, water and communication.
 The generators stopped working and even the air raid sirens failed.
 Three days later the heating was turned off and we began to get very cold.
 We all slept in the same bed, trying to stay warm"

 "One day I heard a cluster bomb fall about 20 metres from me and explode.
 The Russians say they only hit military targets, but the many corpses on the streets told a different story."

 These sound like stories from the past, but this is happening now, and this isn't an adult speaking either - this is a teenager, living without heating, without electricity, avoiding bombs and trying to stay alive.
 It's a million miles from the life we are living here in the UK, and a reminder of how blessed we are to have the simple things we have.